Think every family in the Crime And Punishment genre

 - Badass Family:

 - Very much so.
 The best example of this is when Danny's wife is kidnapped by a drug lord: the family bands together and figures out where she is, allowing Danny and ESU to be Big Damn Heroes, and Erin finds the mole in the DA's office.

 - Lampshaded when Danny's son asks fearfully if a burglar could target them.

 Grandpa Henry: Are you kiddin'?
 He'll get one look at this table and run the other way.

-Bittersweet Ending: Innocence.
+- Bittersweet Ending: Innocence.
 The wrong man was convicted of rape; while he's exonerated 18 years of his life are gone.
-Meanwhile the real rapist can't be prosecuted due to the 5-year statue of limitations, and has raped again...but this time, he's on Frank's radar.
+Meanwhile the real rapist can't be prosecuted due to the 5-year statute of limitations, and has raped again...but this time, he's on Frank's radar.